macterra/metatron/docs/README.md

 - every metatron node may decide which blockchains to scan
     - this means that a node that scans only bitcoin may not recognize the ownership claims submitted to RavenCoin for example
     - let the market decide which blockchains should be used for this purpose
-### BTC-derived blockchains
+### Bitcoin-derived blockchains
 - ownership claims are submitted in special txns called auth txns (short for authorization transactions)
-- the auth txn must contain one unspendable nulldata txo encoding the CID as a v1 multihash with a "CID1" prefix (80 hex digits encoding 40 bytes)
+- the auth txn must contain one unspendable nulldata txo encoding IPFS CID (v0 or v1 multihash)
-- the CID must resolve on IPFS to data transformable to a JSON object, the metadata document or metadoc for short
-- the metadoc must have a top level property named `id` with a value of type `urn:xid:uuid` or xid for short
+- the metadoc must have a top level property named `xid` with a value of type `urn:uuid`
+    - if the CID resolves to a file, the file must be a JSON file with a top-level property named `xid`
+    - if the CID resolves to a directory, it must have a top-level file named `xid` that contains the xid
+    - if the CID resolves to a IPLD node, it must have a top-level property named `xid`
-- the auth txn must contain one spendable txo with a value of "0.00001234" that establishes ownership of the metadoc
+- the auth txn must contain one spendable txo with a (magic) value of "0.00001111" that establishes ownership of the metadoc
-    - values below 6450(?) sats are prohibited by the bitcoin consensus as "dust"
+    - sufficiently low valued transactions are prohibited by the bitcoin consensus as "dust" because it costs more in transaction fees to spend them than they are worth
     - since we need a positive value we might as well use it to distinguish auth txos
         - the relatively low value was selected deliberately to minimize value locked up in ownership claims
         - and also to make it unlikely that these txos will randomly be selected to cover fees